UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson02/lesson-05-content.rst

 Sometimes, it's not enough just to see the error, warning, or information message that you would put into a print statement to debug your code.
-Other information can be useful:
+Other information can be useful, such as:

--  When the log message was generated.
+-  when the log message was generated;
--  What Python file the log message was generated in.
+-  what Python file the log message was generated in;
--  What line number the log message was generated on.
+-  what line number the log message was generated on; or
 -  The name of the function that the log message was generated in.

 It's easy to see how knowing the file name, line number, and function